Raptus/raptus.article.teaser/README.rst

 To use plone.app.imaging scales simply set the corresponding properties to the name if the image scale.

-If present, those will overrule the widht and height settings.
+If present, those will overrule the width and height settings.

 available properties: